-Deciding on a college major can be one of the most stress-inducing parts of higher education, especially given today’s dynamic and volatile job market.
-The following majors are fields of study that will provide you with valuable skills and knowledge to help you stand out to potential employers!
+Choosing a college major can be one of the most challenging decisions that you'll face during your undergraduate journey, especially given today’s dynamic, complex, and volatile job market.
+The following majors are fields of study that will provide you with valuable skills and knowledge to help you stand out to future employers.

-Take a look at the top 12 college majors worth pursuing in 2019!
+Take a look at the top 15 college majors worth pursuing this year.

 According to Forbes magazine, the global cybersecurity market is expected to reach 170 billion dollars by 2020.
 Technological trends such as bring your own device (BYOD), the internet of things (IoT) and the increase in cloud based computing has emphasized the driving need for protection against cyber threats.

 Neumann University’s degree in Cybersecurity, proposed for fall 2019, will give students a background in network security, operating systems, programming, and information assurance – all skills designed to prepare you for a career in this growing field.

 As a political science major, your classes will involve constant debate about issues such as foreign policy, national security, and current campaigns.
 Your courses in politics, history, and economics will help you develop a nuanced and informed view of today’s rapidly changing political landscapes, and the writing, research, and critical thinking skills that you gain in these courses will prove to be an asset in almost any position.

 Political science majors can find exciting careers that range from political campaigning and government positions to academia, think tanks, and NGOs.
 Last year, the median annual wage for political scientists was $115,110.